There's a way to quit coal without wrecking jobs and communities

 "People are worried: 'If we shut down coal, what will the alternatives be?
 And how about the workers in the mines and the plants, and their families?'" he said.
 "You cannot just close the coal power next year or even in the next five years.
 But planning — that is something policymakers could do."

-Wendy Farmer, whose husband worked at Hazelwood and volunteered for the local fire brigade, came to a similar realization.
-In the wake of the fire, she grew furious at the failure of government and industry — and her neighbors — to acknowledge the harms caused by coal.
+Wendy Farmer, whose husband worked at Hazelwood and volunteered for the local fire brigade, came to a similar realisation.
+In the wake of the fire, she grew furious at the failure of government and industry — and her neighbours — to acknowledge the harms caused by coal.

 "If your baby can't breathe at night because of the pollution in the air, you get it.
 It becomes personal," said Farmer.
 She started a group called Voices of the Valley.
 Initially focused on demanding accountability for the fire, they were soon calling for a total overhaul of the area's economy.